sashausoskin/eLection/README.md

 5. After an election ends, you can see the results in the viewer window.

 ## Development installation
 First, clone this repository.
-Then check out the README's for both the backend and the frontend as they have information on how to set them up for development.
+Then check out the READMEs for both [the backend](./backend/README.md) and the [frontend](./frontend/README.md) as they have information on how to set them up for development.

 ## Production installation
 This guide will show you how to install the app on your server.